 Rule behavior and limits 🔗

-To reduce the likelihood of partial rule changes generating unexpected results, changes to rules are accumulated throughout a single computing session and applied all together when you click Apply Changes.
+To reduce the likelihood of partial rule changes generating unexpected results, changes to rules accumulate throughout a single computing session and applied all together when you select Apply Changes.
 Change encompasses all of the following:

 Deleting or disabling rules